RomainLanz/slynova.io/content/blog/deploy-your-adonis-website/index.md

 ## Step 3: Create a Deploy User

-Now that your server is secured and you have a personal account on it we can create a deploy user that will be used by any administrators of your server to deploy and run your website.
+Now that your server is secured, and you have a personal account on it, we can create a deploy user that will be used by any administrators of your server to deploy and run your website.

 ```bash
 > sudo useradd -m -s /bin/bash deploy